 The atmosphere: Protective shield

 The Earth's atmosphere is essential for life.
 It is mainly composed of nitrogen (77%) y oxygen (21%), accompanied by other gases in smaller proportions.
-It acts as a shield against harmful radiation and meteoroids, as well as regulating temperature through the greenhouse effect.
+It acts as a shield against harmful radiation and meteoroids, in addition to regulating temperature through the greenhouse effect.
+If you'd like to learn more about planetary atmospheres, you might be interested in Interesting facts about Uranus's atmosphere.

 The Kármán Line, located about 100 kilometers altitude, marks the transition from the atmosphere to outer space.
 Beyond this point, the density of the air decreases significantly, and particles can escape into the vacuum of space.